RyanFolz/db-project/README.md

 # db-project

+# Project Name
+Video uploader

+# Team
+Ryan Folz (part of the 3:30pm section)

+# Project Description
+This project was meant to mimic some of the text information used in video uploading.
+There are users who can upload video and react to other videos.
+Videos belong to a user and can have multiple reactions.

+# UML Diagram

+See db_design_final_project_UML.pdf

+# User data model

+A user has fields about their name, username, password, email, and date-of-birth.
+A user can have many reactions and videos associated with them.

+# Domain Objects

+There are videos and reactions.
+A user can have many videos and reaction, and a video can have many reactions.

+<h2>Getting Started</h2>

 First clone the respository.

 Next, you can open the db-project folder with an IDE.
 I used Intellij.
 In the `database` folder there is a exported database containing sample sql data that runs with the project.
 Import this database to a sql server named `db_design`.
 The username should be `root` and the password should be `P@ssword`.
 Explore `src/main/resources/application.properties` if you are unable to get the sql server working with this project.